Editing Lab Tests

 Linked Lab Screen - Used for toxicology confirmation testing to link a quantitative confirmation to a qualitative screening test.
 Linking here allows the results to show the linked screen to confirm.

 LOINC - The Logical Observation Identifiers Names and Codes (LOINC) code specific to this test.
-This can be displayed on the result.

 Parent Analyte - Used to link tests to each other for display purposes on results.
 This is useful for tests such as opiate analytes where one test can result multiple test analytes.